GB1609/Readings/README.md

-Simple repository in which I keep track of some notes using [**OBSIDIAN**](https://obsidian.md/), a powerful and extensible knowledge base tool.
+A repository in which I keep track of my readings using [**OBSIDIAN**](https://obsidian.md/), a powerful and extensible knowledge base tool.